 - Portraying Tuck as a Magical Negro.

-- The controversial decision to fridge Maid Marian at the end of season two; a decision made for self-admitted shock value and which resulted in a sharp decrease in ratings that the show never recovered from.
+- The controversial decision to fridge Maid Marian at the end of season two; a decision made for self-admitted shock value and which resulted in a sharp decrease in ratings from which the show never recovered.

 - Replacement Scrappys of all time.
 "Feisty village girl" Kate, one of the most hated

-- Paving the way for other BBC shows to follow the formula of updating and reimagining traditional source material as family-friendly Saturday night entertainment, including Merlin and The Musketeers (which were successful) and Sinbad and Atlantis (which were not).
+- Paving the way for other BBC shows to follow the formula of updating and re-imagining traditional source material as family-friendly Saturday night entertainment, including Merlin, Atlantis and The Musketeers.

 - The Outlaw Chronicles by Angus Donald features an absolutely terrifying version of Robin (the tagline for the first book is: "Meet the Godfather of Sherwood forest") and is narrated by an elderly Alan Dale (Alan-A-Dale by another name) who is writing his memoirs of his time as first an outlaw under Robin's command, then his right hand man/sworn swordsman/messenger/poet/and briefly assassin catcher.
 This series is notable for its darker themes, its very dark Robin who indulges in a human sacrifice to increase his mystique with the country folk, extremely loyal to those who are close to him, and doesn't consider those outside his circle to be real people, and so feels free to lie, cheat, steal and murder., the regular appearance of King Richard I (thus far the books are set either just before he takes the throne and during his reign), a large amount of historical accuracy and the writing style.